-The University has maintained balanced budgets over at least the last 15 years, integrates annual operating budgets with long term capital and equipment budgets, and targets savings from energy efficiency and carbon reduction projects to fund similar projects.
+The University has maintained balanced budgets over at least the last 15 years and integrates annual operating budgets with long term capital and equipment budgets.
 The University uses its own cashflows to fund major construction projects and has been able to avoid using external debt for over 15 years.
-As of April 30, 2016 the University had no external debt.
+As of April 30, 2017 the University had no external debt.